carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 ## Composition patterns that work

 One of MCP's most powerful features is enabling LLMs to combine tools into solutions.
-But as we saw with Monica and Bruno, poor design breaks this capability.
-On the other hand, Eduardo's tools compose naturally.
-In this section I want to give you ideas for how to craft patterns you can use.
+In this section I want to give you ideas for how to craft effective composition patterns.

-### Why Eduardo's tools compose naturally
+### Three principles for composable tools

-Eduardo's tools work well together because they follow three principles:

 **1. Predictable contracts**
 Each tool has clear inputs and outputs.
-When `AnalyzeDocumentationQuality` returns a `QualityReport`, we know exactly what fields it contains.
-It can confidently access `.Issues` or `.Score` without uncertainty about what the tool returned.
+When `AnalyzeDocumentationQuality` returns a `QualityReport`, the LLM knows exactly what fields it contains and can confidently access `.Issues` or `.Score`.

 **2. Independent operation**
 `CheckLinkValidity` doesn't need `AnalyzeDocumentationQuality` to run first.
 Each tool is self-contained, taking a document path and returning complete results.